0208 669 8651 / 07946 879425

 Areas of counselling I deal with

-I currently charge £50 a session with some concessions available and they are subject to an increase every couple of years.
+I currently charge between £70-£50 a session with some concessions available and they are subject to an increase every couple of years.
 These can be paid per session or at the end of each month.
 I do require 24 hours notice of cancellation or the fee is chargeable.
 I also do not charge any fees during holidays whether thats you the client or my own.

 I believe in and place a strong emphasis on the relational aspect of psychotherapy.
 Within that process there should be mutual recognition and respect of one another.
 I also feel the impact of one’s difference on personal development and experience can have a profound impact.
 Therefore it is important for this to be acknowledged inside and outside the consulting room.

 To conclude safety is of the utmost importance and as such the intensity and pace of therapy is aimed to facilitate this.
 Ultimately I believe the process will look to change how a client feels about the past and present to envisage a more satisfying future.